bkblanton/MultiMax/README.md

 ## Game and Action Interfaces

-Implement the simple Game and Action interfaces to make use of MultiMax's evaluators.
+- Implement the simple Game and Action interfaces to make use of MultiMax's evaluators.
+- See [examples](multimax/examples) for an example chess implementation.

 ## Negamax Evaluator